jeremydanielfox/fox-nose/_posts/2020-01-22-remote-work-promise.md

 Why stay in the bay area with its complicated housing policy and associated sky high costs, when you can try out a new location with better, cheaper housing that would let you build wealth faster.
 At the same time, you’ll pick a city that specializes in the things you care about.

 Maybe you'll move to a city for its proximity to nature, or maybe you move to one with really good local voting systems.
-Maybe you really care about walkability, so that's how you pick where to live.
+Maybe you care most about walkability, so that's how you pick where to live.

 More likely though, a truely enterprising policy maker crafts a city that gives you all three, and then a whole lot more.